 Giancarlo Piretti’s Plia chairs from the 1960s (above) sit around Giotto Stoppino’s 1970s dining table, lit by the glass Ochtendnevel globe pendant by Raak Amsterdam.
 The kitchen unit, with its reinforced concrete top and inlaid recycled glass, is new, created in Chris' studio.

 In the bedroom, the 1970s wall lamps are by Sergio Asti, also for Raak Amsterdam, and the perspex chair is from the same period.
 The large image by the bath is of Filfla, a tiny, barren island south of Malta, and was taken by photographer Amelia Troubridge.

 In the final apartment, Sol (below), you'll find the iconic Plywood Lounge Chair by Charles & Ray Eames, designed in 1945.
 It complements the Spaghetti Chairs by Giandomenico Bellotti which were made in the 1980s, and the Terrazzo contemporary dining table by Hay, which sits under a Jolly lamp made in the 1960s by Luigi Massoni for Harvey Guzzini.

 The Danish shelving/bureau in the bed space is by Danish designer Poul Cadovius and dates back to the 1970s, while the Aartek Stool 60 by Alvar Aalto is from the 1960s.

 As you can see from even this brief overview, staying in Scala offers a unique opportunity to experience and live with some world-class design pieces.
 Work your way up—or down—the scale, but start your journey here.
-And, to find out more about their work, you can read an interview with Chris and Hanna here.
+And, to find out more about their work, read an interview with Chris and Hanna here.